 Many of my books are available in both ebook and traditional book formats.

-I have always loved Northern Arizona which is where I now live.
+I have always loved New Mexico which is where I now live.
 We're out in the country where I continue to ride, garden, read, cook (and eat!), sketch, paint, write and have fun.